maaliHasan/RainbowSDK/README.md

 ### Step 3 : Initialize the Rainbow SDK in your project

-In the **onCreate()** of your application, you have to set a notificationBuilder with different parameters and call the initialize method. there are two possible cases for that .
+In the **onCreate()** of your application, you have to set a notificationBuilder with different parameters and call the initialize method.There are two possible cases for that .

 ##### 1) connecting to the official Rainbow environment